Oleg I of Chernigov: Military career

 Failing to get along with his uncle, on 10 April 1077 Oleg fled to his brother Roman who reigned in Tmutarakan.
 Together with his cousin, Boris Vyacheslavich, who had also settled in Tmutarakan, Oleg made an alliance with the Cumans and invaded Rus' in the summer of 1078.
 They routed their uncle, Vsevolod on the Sozh River and entered Chernigov on 25 August.
 The Russian Primary Chronicle accuses Oleg and Boris of being the first to lead "the pagans to attack the land of Rus'".
 However, Vladimir Monomach, in his Instruction, reveals that he and his father, Vsevolod had hired Cumans when attacking Polotsk in the previous year.

 Expelled from Chernigov, Vsevolod fled to Kiev and sought assistance from his brother, Iziaslav.
 They united their forces and marched against Chernigov.
 Although Oleg and Boris were not in the town when their uncles arrived, the citizens decided to resist.
 Oleg was willing to start negotiations with his uncles, but Boris refused his proposal.
 The decisive battle was fought "at a place near a village on the meadow of Nezhata" on 3 October.

 He was defeated and escaped to Tmutarakan, where the Khazars had him imprisoned and sent in chains to Constantinople.
 The emperor, who was a relative and ally of Vsevolod, exiled him to Rhodes.
 There he married a noble lady, Theophano Mouzalonissa, who bore him several children.

+Chernigov war of succession

-Four years later, we again find him active in Tmutarakan, where he adopted the title "archon of Khazaria".
-In 1094, he returned with the Kipchaks to Rus' and captured Chernihiv.
-There ensued a prolonged internecine struggle with his cousins Sviatopolk and Vladimir Monomakh.
-One of the most prominent princes of Kievan period who never attained the Kievan throne, he died on August 1, 1115, and was buried in Chernihiv.
+Four years later, sources again find him active in Tmutarakan, where he adopted the title "archon of Khazaria".
+There ensued a prolonged internecine struggle with his cousins Sviatopolk II Iziaslavich and Vladimir II Monomakh.
+The war broke out due to the death (13 April 1093) of Vsevolod I Yaroslavich, grand prince of Kiev, and prince of Chernigov and Pereyaslavl.
+Sviatopolk inherited the throne of Kiev as the eldest son of the senior branch; all parties accepted his accession, but they disagreed which branch would succeed him.

-The Tale of Igor's Campaign styles him Gorislavich, poetically deriving his patronymic from the Russian word for sorrow.
-His descendants, known as Olgovichi, were archrivals of Vladimir's descendants (known as Monomakhovichi) in their struggle for supremacy in Rus'.
+The three warring factions were related dynastic princely branches, each descended from three sons of Yaroslav the Wise, and each of whom had reigned as grand prince of Kiev: